Adam Devine: BDE & Pitch Perfect (Full Episode)

 Adam Devine discusses growing up in Nebraska and his path to comedy and acting

-“People pleasing is not about being nice, it's about being afraid of what happens if you're not.”
+“People pleasing is not about being nice, it's about seeking approval”